padimaster/holiday-hackathon/SUBMISSION.md

 4. **🔍 Content Exploration**: Users can browse and explore content 🧾 by others.
 5. **🖋️ Post Creation**: Users can create and drop "💊 Pills" focused on tech topics.
 6. **💸 Tipping Mechanism**: Users can tip 💵 content creators 🧑‍🎨 for valuable posts.
-7. **🏆 Leaderboard Display**: User scores 🎖️ and avatars 👤 are visible on profiles 🖼️ to incentivize activity 🏅.

 ## 🏗️ Architecture and Workflow
 ```mermaid